KBot-discord/KBot/apps/docs/docs/commands.md

 #### /karaoke duet

-Join the queue as a duet
+Join the queue as a duet.

 | Option  | Required | Description                |
 | ------- | :------: | :------------------------- |